renfeng/web-mask/chrome-web-store/README.md

 ## Host permission justification

-Redirect HTTP requests for javascript, css, image, ... files to local frontend dev server.
+Redirect HTTP requests for javascript, css, image, ... files to local web server.

 ## Are you using remote code?